datomatic/laravel-enum-collections/README.md

 ### Creating an EnumCollection

-You can set enum collection field passing in 4 ways:
+You can make enum collection in 4 ways:
 ```php
 use \Datomatic\EnumCollections\EnumCollection;